surniaulula/wpsso/readme.txt

 = 8.11.2-b.1 =

-(2020/11/07) Fixed an undefined index streamingData error in cases where YouTube video details could not be retrieved.
+(2020/11/07) Fixed an undefined index streamingData error in cases where YouTube video details are incomplete or could not be retrieved.

 = 8.11.1 =